syncfusion-content/maui-docs/MAUI/PDF-Viewer/Built-In-Toolbar.md

 keywords : .net maui pdf viewer, .net maui view pdf, pdf viewer in .net maui, .net maui open pdf, maui pdf viewer, maui pdf view
 ---

-# Working with the Built-In Toolbar in .NET MAUI Pdf Viewer (SfPdfViewer)
+# Working with Toolbar in .NET MAUI Pdf Viewer (SfPdfViewer)

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) has a built-in toolbar, which allows you to perform operations such as adding, modifying annotations, searching text, etc. Additionally, you have the option to show or hide the default built-in toolbar and its sub-toolbars and toolbar items, such as buttons, and you can customize your own toolbar by disabling the built-in toolbar and implementing one at the application and hooking the custom toolbar UI to the PDF viewer APIs.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) has a built-in toolbar, which allows you to perform operations such as adding, modifying annotations, searching text, etc. Additionally, you have the option to show or hide the default built-in toolbar, its sub-toolbars, and toolbar items.
+You can customize your own toolbar by disabling the built-in toolbar, then implementing one in the application and integrating the custom toolbar UI into the PDF viewer APIs.
 You can see the custom toolbar example [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples/tree/master/Custom%20Toolbar).

 ## Show/hide the built-in toolbar